ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 and monitors receiving SCTs from the HTTPS server would learn information about other HTTPS servers visited by its clients.

-When the client later connects to an HTTPS server it again receives a set of SCTs.
-The client MUST add to its store those SCTs that are issued by known logs and associate them with the exact domain name contacted, as described above.
-The client MUST send to the server SCTs in the store that are associated with that domain name unless they were received from that server in the current TLS session.
+When the client later connects to the HTTPS server it again receives a set of SCTs and calculates a certificate chain, and again creates a sct_feedback or similar object.
+If this object does not exactly match an existing object in the store, then the client MUST add this new object to the store, associated with the exact domain name contacted, as described above.
+An exact comparison is needed to ensure that attacks involving alternate paths are detected - an example of such an attack is described in \[TODO double-CA-compromise attack\].
+However, at least one optimization is safe and MAY be performed.
+If the certificate path exactly matches an existing certificate path, the client may store the union of the SCTs from the two objects in the first (existing) object.

-\[TODO: fix the above paragraph -- it is vague and confusing. maybe an example including a client caching at most one SCT per host+log would clarify\]
+After connecting to the HTTPS server the subsequent time, the client MUST send to the server sct_feedback objects in the store that are associated with that domain name.
+It is not necessary to send a sct_feedback object constructed from the current TLS session.

 The client MUST NOT send the same set of SCTs to the same server more often than TBD.